onset/lameta/README.md

 The current process, which I don't love, is this:

 1. Change the version in `package.json`
+2. Commit.
+3. Add a tag matching that number, e.g. v2.3.4-beta
-2. Commit, push.
-A github action will build installers for Mac and Windows and create an unpublished "Release" on github.
+4. push the commit and tag.
+The GitHub Action in main.yml will run if you are on one of the branches listed there.
+It will build installers for Mac and Windows, get Apple to notarize the mac version, and create an unpublished "Release" on github.
+We do not currently have a way of "signing" the Windows version.
-3. Find that release, type in the description, and publish it.
+5. Find that release, type in the description, and publish it.

 ## License